mattoverby/OPDC/README.md

 ## To-do

 - Verify there are no missing entries and no files are corrupted
-- A catalog.json that stores the file name and properly formatted author names and titles
+- A catalog.json that stores the file name and properly formatted author names, link to their page, and titles
 - READMEs in each folder with nice links and categories (winners, etc...) created from above catalog.json